geoserver/geoserver/doc/en/user/source/geowebcache/rest/layers.rst

      <wmsLayers>topp:states</wmsLayers>
    </wmsLayer>

-.. note:: The addressed resource ``newlayer.xml``, without the ``.xml`` extension, must match the name of the layer in the XML representation.
+.. note:: The addressed resource (``newlayer`` in this example) must match the name of the layer in the XML representation.

 Adding a GeoServer layer
 ~~~~~~~~~~~~~~~~~~~~~~~~